numediart/TIPAA-SSL/README.md

 ## Process for updating code on server
 - Do a pytest locally without container
 - docker compose build containers locally
-- docker compose up it locally, to check that it runs (I can also docker exec into it)
+- docker compose up it locally, to check that it runs, and use dummy client on localhost
 - On EC2: ssh to it, then, git pull and build flaskapp
 - On ECS: docker context use myecs, then docker compose push (see below), then docker compose up (then docker context use default)
 - or docker push on scaleway and see with Filipe